yuzawa-san/googolplex-theater/README.md

 The packaging automates the installation for the most part, so it is only really necessary to [update your configuration](#usage).
 The application is installed in `/opt/googolplex-theater`.
 It is registered as a systemd service enabled to launch at startup.
-The service file is installed at `/usr/lib/systemd/system/googolplex-theater.service` if you wish to customize or update the program arguments.
+The service file is installed at `/usr/lib/systemd/system/googolplex-theater.service`.
 The `systemctl` and `journalctl` commands are useful for starting, stopping, checking status, tailing logs, etc.

 #### packagecloud